Prosecutor: Navy SEAL bragged about killing captive in Iraq

 Last Updated Tuesday, June 18, 2019 9:44PM EDT

-"Good story behind this," Gallagher wrote.
-"Got him with my hunting knife."
+It will be up to a seven-man jury of mostly combat veterans to decide if it was a snapshot in poor taste of an enemy who succumbed to battle wounds or a trophy shot of a war prisoner killed under his care.

-The defence told the jury that Gallagher treated the militant's wounds and didn't kill him.
+The court martial of Special Operations Chief Edward Gallagher began Tuesday with the defence claiming he had done nothing more than provide medical care to the militant wounded in an air strike and the prosecutor accusing the war veteran of premeditated murder.

-Attorney Tim Parlatore, who has claimed the text was an attempt at dark humour, said there's no body, autopsy or forensic evidence to show a killing happened.
-He says the case was built on lies by junior SEALs who hated Gallagher because he was tough.
+Defence attorney Tim Parlatore told jurors in opening statements that there's no body, autopsy or forensic evidence to show a killing happened.
+He said the case was built on lies by junior SEALs who hated Gallagher because he was tough.

 "This case is not about murder," Parlatore said.
 "It's about mutiny.
 He didn't murder or attempt to murder anyone."